Thermal Hall conductivity of semimetallic graphite dominated by ambipolar phonon drag: Samples and methods

 \section{Samples and methods}

 The highly oriented pyrolytic graphite (HOPG) crystals used in this work were cut and cleaved to desired dimensions from the same commercially obtained mother crystal.
-Sample \#1 (used in the main text) measured 6 mm $\times 2.5$ mm $\times 7.3 ~\mu $m, while Sample \#2 (used in the Supplementary Materials) measured 6 mm $\times$ 2.5 mm $\times 12.5 ~\mu $m.
+Measuring the thermal Hall effect in graphite is particularly challenging due to its very high longitudinal thermal conductivity.
+To overcome this challenge, the samples were prepared to be very thin and moderately wide.
+Such as sample \#1 (used in the main text) measured 6.0 mm (length) $\times 2.5$ mm (width) $\times 7.3 ~\mu $m (thickness), and sample \#2 (used for the data reproducibility in the Supplementary Material) measured 6.0 mm $\times$ 2.5 mm $\times 12.5 ~\mu $m.
+The exceptionally small thickness reduces the cross-sectional area, which helps establish a measurable longitudinal temperature gradient, while the moderate width allows detection of a sufficiently large transverse temperature difference signal under a fixed thermal gradient.

 All transport experiments were performed in two commercial measurement systems (Quantum Design PPMS and Oxford Teslatron PT) within a stable high-vacuum sample chamber.
 The voltage was monitored by DC-nanometers (Keithley 2182A) and electric current was driven by a current source (Keithley 6221).
 One-heater-four-thermocouples (type E) method was employed to simultaneously measure the longitudinal and transverse thermal gradient.
 The thermal gradient in the sample was produced through a 4.7 k$\Omega$ chip resistor powered by a current source (Keithley 6221).
 The thermocouples, the heat-sink, and the heater were connected to samples directly.
 All contacts on the sample were made using silver paste.